 Audit your classroom for SEND accessibility across sensory processing, physical layout, visual supports, communication, and emotional regulation.

 The audit checklist helps SENCOs and teachers assess learning spaces.
 It covers sensory processing, layout, visuals, communication, and emotional needs.
-Each section lists items, SEND impact, and term-time fixes (Oliver & Baggott, 2023).
+Each section lists items, SEND impact, and term-time fixes.

-Consider fluorescent lighting.
-Standard fluorescent tubes flicker at 100 Hz.
-Most people do not perceive this flicker consciously, but research on visual processing in autistic individuals shows that many can detect the oscillation, leading to headaches, eye strain, and difficulty concentrating (Colman et al., 2009).
-A Year 3 teacher notices that one learner always covers his eyes during morning maths, which takes place under the oldest strip lights in the school.
-Moving him to a desk near the window reduces the behaviour within a week, without any change to the maths itself.
+Research on visual processing in autistic individuals shows that some learners are more vulnerable to visual stress, headaches and difficulty concentrating (Colman et al., 2009).
+A Year 3 teacher notices that one learner covers his eyes during morning maths under the oldest strip lights.
+Moving him to a desk near the window reduces the behaviour within a week, without changing the maths task.

 Acoustics matter more than most teachers realise.
 Background noise in a typical primary classroom runs at 55-75 dB, which is comparable to a busy restaurant.
 For a learner with ADHD who struggles with selective attention, or a learner using hearing aids, this ambient noise makes it physically difficult to isolate the teacher's voice.
 Acoustic panels on two walls and soft furnishings in one corner can reduce reverberation time by 40% (Shield and Dockrell, 2008).